sandra-selezen/mimino-team-project/README.md

 Responsive **"Mimino"** Website

-Using:

-- HTML
-- SASS
-- Slick slider
-- JavaScript
+- Responsive **"Mimino"** Website Using HTML CSS & JavaScript
-- Parcel
+- Developed first with the Mobile First methodology, then for desktop

 ![preview](./src/images/preview.png)